-Container-grown plants can be planted at any time of the year but must be kept well-watered if planted in summer.
+Container-grown rambling roses can be planted at any time of the year but must be kept well-watered if planted in summer.

-Being so large, ramblers are often purchased in autumn and winter as bare-root specimens.
-Plant on a dry, frost-free day.
-Ramblers need plenty of space, so space plants out generously as growth is fast.
-Dig a hole at least twice the depth and width of the root ball and add in some well-rotted organic matter.
+Rambling roses are often purchased in autumn and winter as bare-root specimens.
+Plant these on a dry, frost-free day.
+Rambling roses need plenty of space, so space plants out generously as growth is fast.
+Dig a hole at least twice the depth and width of the root ball and add some well-rotted organic matter to the planting hole.

-Tease out the roots and position the plant in the hole, ensuring that they’re planted at the same depth as they were in the pot, or look for a soil mark on the plant.
-Backfill and firm in place with your heel and water in well.
+Tease out the roots and position your rose in the hole, ensuring that it’s planted at the same depth as it was in the pot, or look for a soil ‘tide mark’ on the stem.
+Backfill and firm in place with your heel, then water in well.

 How to propagate rambling roses

-Ramblers are most successfully propagated by taking hardwood cuttings in autumn.
-They take so well that they can be placed where you want the plant to grow.
+Rambling roses are most successfully propagated by taking hardwood cuttings in autumn.

-Remove a piece of stem of the current season’s growth that is pencil thickness and about 30cm long.
-Ensure that cuttings are taken from plants free from pests and diseases.
+Remove a pencil-thick piece of stem from the current season’s growth, about 30cm long.
 Remove the soft tip, cutting just above a healthy bud at an angle that is cut away from the bud.
 This prevents water from settling around the bud and causing rotting (this will also help you identify the top of the cutting).

 Dig a shallow trench in the garden in a sunny, sheltered spot and place a layer of horticultural sand in the base.
-Insert the cuttings so that two-thirds of the cutting is below the surface and backfill.
-Ignore them and you should see signs of growth the following spring.
+Insert the cuttings so that two-thirds of each cutting is below the surface, and backfill.
+You should see signs of growth the following spring.

-Rambling roses should not be planted in the ground where a rose previously lived.
+Avoid planting rambling roses where a rose previously grew.
 Rose replant disease is a little understood problem but plants often struggle to thrive.